fhwang/event_sourced_record/Getting_Started.md

 ## Debugging Subscription in production

 The same process can work for fixing many bugs in production.
 Events themselves are usually a simple act of recording the user's intention.
-Errors usually emerge in `SubscriptionCalculator`, which is responsible for the tougher work of interpreting a sequence of events.
+Errors usually emerge in the calculator, which is responsible for the tougher work of interpreting a sequence of events.

 So when you find a bug, you can often fix it via this process: